humansdotai/docs-humans/ecosystem/gov/governance.md

 * bonded or unbonded HEART to the respective validator after the proposal entered the voting period.
 * achieved validator status after the proposal enters the voting period

-This does not prevent _participant_ to vote with HEART bonded to other validators.
+This does not prevent _participants_ to vote with HEART bonded to other validators.
 For example, suppose there are two validators: `valA` and `valB`.
 Suppose a _participant_ bonds some $HEART to `valA` before a proposal enters voting period and bonds other $HEART to `valB` after the proposal enters its voting period.
 In that case, the vote made under `valB` will be prohibited.

 #### Voting period